 Our bodies need vitamin D to extract calcium properly from the food we eat, but a vitamin D deficiency means we cannot absorb enough calcium.

 Over time, this can contribute to osteomalacia – a condition where the bones become weak and more likely to fracture.
 But upping your vitamin D levels helps remineralise bone structures, making them stronger.

-Vitamin D could also help prevent osteoporosis.
+It could also help prevent osteoporosis.
 While osteomalacia is caused by poor bone structures being built, osteoporosis is caused by bone breaking down.
-Some studies have found that vitamin D can also slow down bone loss, warding off osteoporosis and keeping you stronger for longer.
+Some studies have found that the vitamin can also slow down bone loss, warding off osteoporosis and keeping you stronger for longer.